Smoke control areas in MK

 2. Use an exempted heating appliance

-Any coal, wood or other fuel, which is not an authorised smokeless fuel, may be used in a smoke control area if it is burnt on an exempted heating appliance.
-These appliances are designed to burn off or "eat" their own smoke.
-Examples that burn coal include ‘smoke eaters’ such as the Parkray Coalmaster, Coalking and Triancomatic boilers.
-Examples that burn wood include the Clearview Stove and Jotul.
+Other fuel may be used in a smoke control area if it is burnt in an exempted heating appliance.
+These appliances are designed to burn off their own smoke.
+A variety of appliances have been designed to burn either anthracite, coal (not for domestic use) or wood, or there are multi-fuel appliances available.
 For the appliance to remain exempt, manufacturer's recommendations must be followed.
+These appliances are on the list of exempted appliances produced by Defra.

 If in doubt check with the manufacturer.